Magora Kennedy: Legacy

-Interest in Kennedy’s life has increased due to her participation in interviews and exhibits about the 50th anniversary of the Stonewall uprising and her participation in the documentary CURED.
-She is the former Chaplain of the Stonewall Veterans Association and is involved with the National Action Network.
+Interest in Kennedy’s life has increased due to her participation in interviews and exhibits about the 50th anniversary of the Stonewall uprising and her participation in the documentary Cured, an Independent Lens film that appeared on PBS.
+She is the former Chaplain of the Stonewall Veterans Association and was involved with the National Action Network.
+Kennedy participated in an oral history interview with the LGBTQ Religious Archives Network in March 2023.